baharmon/baharmon.github.io/_pages/urban-data-for-grass.md

 Accept the `Import data` to import the data into the new location.
 In the startup screen, select the new location and the `PERMANENT` mapset and start the GRASS session.

+**Note:**
+Alternatively you can create a new GRASS location for New York Long Island State Plane Feet using the EPSG code `2263`.

 Print information about the projection in the console with [g.proj](https://grass.osgeo.org/grass78/manuals/g.proj.html)